 Walmart is committed to free and fair competition and conducts its business in compliance with antitrust and competition laws.
-We expect our suppliers:
+Our suppliers should:

-- To focus negotiation discussions on Walmart's costs.
-Walmart independently sets its retail prices and does not attempt to influence (directly or indirectly) our competitors' prices. - To refrain from asking Walmart to limit business with another company or limit sales of private label products. - Not to offer or provide Walmart with competitively sensitive information related to Walmart's competitors or other third parties.
-Suppliers should remember that they themselves can be Walmart's competitors where (for example) the supplier also sells directly to customers or competes with Walmart's private label products.
+- Focus negotiation discussions on Walmart's costs.
+Suppliers should not discuss costs to Walmart's competitors, Walmart's retail prices, or any other retailer's non-public information, including price-related information.
+Walmart independently sets its retail prices and does not attempt to influence (directly or indirectly) our competitors' terms or prices.
+This includes the prices of third-party sellers on Walmart's marketplace. - Refrain from asking Walmart to limit business with another company or limit sales of private label products. - Do not offer or provide Walmart non-public, competitively sensitive information (e.g. on forward-looking pricing or strategy) related to Walmart's competitors or other third parties.
+Suppliers should remember that they may be Walmart's competitors where (for example) they sell directly to customers or with Walmart's private label products.